Envadors/MSI-GF63-10SCSR-Hackintosh-MacOS-15-Sequoia/README.md

 ### ⚠️ Known issues
 - Wireless sidecar may lag (tested with BCM94360NG & iPad 6 ios 15.1)

-⚠️ You do not need to modify the EFI to get it to run!
-However if you also want to get icloud running you will need to generate a simbios for it which I listed the steps in  the bottom ⚠️

 ### 💻 My Hardware
 | Component       |  Brand/info                                                             |